7 Best VR Platforms for Patient Care and Mental Health in 2026

 7. Limbix

 Limbix develops prescription VR therapy programs targeting adolescent and young adult mental health, focusing on anxiety and depression using structured CBT-based modules.
 Their clinical programs are designed to be prescribed by mental health providers and used independently by patients between sessions, extending therapeutic engagement beyond the therapy hour and improving treatment adherence.
+Note: Limbix was acquired by Big Health in July 2023.
+The SparkRx prescription VR therapy product continues as part of Big Health's mental health portfolio alongside Sleepio and Daylight.
+Limbix no longer operates as an independent company.

 Website: https://limbix.com